JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 ### Input

-The input is called range-dopller-map with onw target:
+The input is called range-dopller-map with one target:

 ![image](https://user-images.githubusercontent.com/123400810/220657220-25804278-aab1-4522-89fc-795c18d1685f.png)